What Is Pity Sex?

 3. You just want to get over with the sexual act as soon as possible

 This happens because you are not completely invested in the act and do not feel satisfied with it.
 You are not in the mood for foreplay and simply want to get it done.
-You’re having sex with someone you are not attracted to, so you just want to get over with it as soon as possible.
+You’re having sex with someone you are not attracted to, so you just want to get it over with as soon as possible.

 4. Your mind is distracted while having sex with your partner

 If you have pity sex with your partner, then your mind may be preoccupied with other thoughts during the act.
-You are not mindful about the fact that you are supposed to feel loved and make your partner feel cherished as well.
+You are not mindful of the fact that you are supposed to feel loved and make your partner feel cherished as well.

-Your mind is elsewhere Image source
+Your mind is elsewhere while having sex

 5. You do not like too much touching or kissing

-When you have sex, you avoid too much touching or kissing because you are not interested in the foreplay.
 The kissing and touching during the act might make you feel like you’re just prolonging the deed.
 You just want to button down and get things done.
 Sex out of pity can feel abominable.

 Related reading: When my husband is in the mood